JoshWolper/quik-deform/quikDeformPlugin/ReadMe.txt

 - compute button for the node - DONE works for multiple QuikDeformNodes
 	"need to recompute" text that shows up when you change inputs - DONE but has bugs so not using atm
-- set point constraints in attribute editor
+- set point constraints in attribute editor - DONE
--

 - make a GUI menu in Mel to allow initial data setting
 	- should have all the data fields